Conditions We Treat

 Atypical Parkinsonism This is the name given to a variety of disorders which have similar symptoms to Parkinson’s disease.
 The difference is, they do not respond to the typical treatments used for Parkinson’s disease and also exhibit other unique characteristics.
 Unfortunately, the atypical parkinsonsian syndromes are much more rapidly progressive and difficult to treat.
 Early recognition of these conditions is also imperative to aid in These disorders include: multiple system atrophy (MSA), corticobasal degeneration (CBD), progressive supranuclear palsy (PSP) and dementia with Lewy bodies (DLB).

 Huntington’s Disease (HD) Huntington’s disease is a rare, genetic condition that leads to abnormal involuntary movements called chorea, mood disorders such as depression and anxiety, as well as cognitive impairment and dementia.
 Patients are diagnosed through genetic testing.
 Genetic counseling services are available as needed.
+As one of only 47 Centers of Excellence recognized by the Huntington's Disease Society of America, OSF INI provides world-class, comprehensive care to help patients and families throughout the course of the disease.

 - Tourette’s syndrome and tic disorders